 D4-05.3 Setbacks and Clearances from Other Utilities 10

 B. Clearances - Horizontal clearances from storm pipe and stubs 10

 1. 10

 C. Vertical clearances from storm pipe and stubs 11

 2. 11

-For open cl channels, horizontal and vertical clearance requirements will be determined on a by-case basis
+For open cl channels, horizontal and vertical clearance requirements will be determined on by-case basis.

 D. Not used 11

-E. Parallel Utilities - Check for crossing or parallel utilities.
-Avoid crossing at acute angles (the smallest angle measure between utilities should be between and 90 degrees) en 45
+E. acute angles (the smallest angle measure between utilities should be betwe Utilities - Check for crossing or parallel utilities.
+Avoid crossing at highly ngles (the smallest angle measure between utilities should be between 45 degrees)

-F. Crossing Water Mains - Where storm pipes cross over or below a water ma full length of pipe shall be used with the pipes centered for maximum joint separation
+F. Crossing Water Mains - Where storm pipes cross over or below a water m full length of pipe shall be used with the pipes centered for maximum joint separation -

 G. Utilities Coordination - Send a letter and preliminary plan to existing utilities inform them of new construction.
-Request as-built information and incorposinto plans and Storm Drainage Report.
-At a minimum the following utilities be contacted: cable television, natural gas, power, sanitary sewer, telephone and telecommunications companies. rate s should e, water
+Request as-built information and incorporate into plans and Storm Drainage Report.
+At a minimum the following utilities be contacted: cable television, natural gas, power, sanitary sewer, telephon and telecommunications companies. orate es should e, water

-Н. Seattle Public Utilities Transmission Pipelines - See standards for utilities i in proximity of Seattle Public Utilities Transmission Pipelines in Appendix Storm and Surface Water Reference Standards.
-D-7,
+H. Seattle Public Utilities Transmission Pipelines - See standards for utilities in proximity of Seattle Public Utilities Transmission Pipelines in Appendix Storm and Surface Water Reference Standards. x D-7,

 D4-05.4 Open Channel Design Criteria 11

 A. General 11

 B. Design Criteria 13

 C. Methods of Analysis 20

 D4-05.5 Floodplain/Floodway Analysis 33

 A. General 33

 B. No Floodplain Study Required 34

-1. The design engineer preparing the engineering plan shall determine an approximate base flood elevation and include a narrative describing his/her confidence in the approximate base flood elevation.
-The base flood elevation include calculations of Normal Depth for Uniform Flow, as documented in V.T.
+1. The design engineer preparing the engineering plan shall determine an approximate base flood elevation and include a narrative describing his/her level confidence in the approximate base flood elevation.
+The base flood elevation shal include calculations of Normal Depth for Uniform Flow, as documented in Chow V.T.
 (1959).
-The narrative must include, but is not limited to, an assessmen potential backwater effects (such as might result from nearby river flooding example); observations and/or anecdotal information on water surface elevatoring previous flood events; and an assessment of potential for significant on shall Chow, at of g, for ations
+The narrative must include, but is not limited to, an assessment of potential backwater effects (such as might result from nearby river flooding, for example); observations and/or anecdotal information on water surface elevations during previous flood events; and an assessment of potential for significantly

 higher future flows at basin build out.
 Note: Many of these issues will have bee addressed in a Level 1 downstream analysis, if required.
 Acceptance of the approximate base flood elevation shall be at the sole discretion of The Utility.
-It the approximate base flood elevation is not acceptable, a Minor Floodplain Stuor Major Floodplain/Floodway Study may be required.
-If .dy
+It the approximate base flood elevation is not acceptable, a Minor Floodplain Stu or Major Floodplain/Floodway Study may be required.
+If dy

 2. That portion of the site that is at or below the calculated base flood elevation me be delineated and designated as a floodplain on the engineering plan

 D. Minor Floodplain Study 35

 E. Major Floodplain/Floodway Study 36

 Base Data 38

 Methodology y 38

-Floodway Do etermination 38
+Floodway De etermination 38

 D4-05.6 Bridges 42

 A. Hydraulic Criteria - Bridges 42

 B. Freeboard Requirements - Bridges 42

 D4-05.7 Culverts 42

 A. Hydraulic Criteria - Culverts 42

 B. Manning "n" values 42

 C. Design Flow Rate 42

 D. Freeboard Requirements - Culverts 42

 E. Minimum Diameter, Slope, and Velocity 42

 F. Energy Dissipation 42

 G. Maintenance Access 43

 H. Design Criteria 43

 I. Methods of Analysis 43

 Conveyance Capacity 44

-The "King C County Backwater" (KCBW) computer program available from King County contains two subroutines (BWPIPE and BWCULV) that may be used to analyz culvert capacity and develop stage/discharge curves for level pool routing purposes.
-A schematic description of the nomenclature used in these subroutine provided in Figure 4.15.
-The KCBW program documentation available from K County Department of Natural Resources and Parks includes more detailed descriptions of program features. es is
+The "King C county Backwater" (KCBW) computer program available from King County contains two subroutines (BWPIPE and BWCULV) that may be used to analyz culvert capacity and develop stage/discharge curves for level pool routing purposes.
+A schematic description of the nomenclature used in these subrouting provided in Figure 4.15.
+The KCBW program documentation available from K County Department of Natural Resources and Parks includes more detailed descriptions of program features. es is ing

 D4-05.8 Culverts Providing for Fish Passage/Migration 60